iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

 **Next Steps**

 !!! tip "Use in production"
-    The source for the Helm chart used in this tutorial is located in the folder below.
-    ```shell
-    #ITER8 is the root folder for the Iter8 GitHub repo
-    $ITER8/helm/deploy
-    ```
-    Adapt the Helm templates as needed by your application in order use this chart in production.
+    The Helm chart source for the Iter8 experiment is under `$ITER8/helm/deploy`.
+The Helm chart source for the sample application is under `$ITER8/samples/first-exp/helm`.
+Modify them as needed by your application for production usage.

 !!! tip "Try other Iter8 tutorials"
     Iter8 can work in any K8s environment.
 Try Iter8 in the following environments.